mostlycached/schema/carry/assemblages/profiles/maximal_life_archetype.md

 *   **Intensive Speed (Transformation)**: Heating the rock until it glows orange or melts.
 The rock might be sitting still, but its particles are vibrating furiously.
 It is undergoing a **phase change**.

 **"Holding together by speed"** means that different parts of your life (Running, Coding, Love) are all "heated" to the same intensity so they can flow into each other like liquid.
 *   **The Organism (Ice)**: Rigid structure.
-"Running" is a solid block separate from "Working."
+"Running" is a solid block separate from "Thinking."
 They bump into each other.
 *   **The Maximal Life (Water)**: Fluid consistency.
 "Running" and "Thinking" have melted into the same substance.
 You slip seamlessly from one to the other because they share the same **intensive speed**.

+## Note: The Loss of Identity (Multiplicity)
+> "Since each of us was several, there was already quite a crowd." — *A Thousand Plateaus*

+You asked: *Does he talk about having so many moving parts that one forgets one's own identity?*

+**Yes.** This is the goal.

+In the Minimal Viable Life (Maya), "Identity" is a cage.
+You *are* a "Software Engineer."
+You *are* a "Daughter."
+You work hard to maintain these rigid shapes.

+In the Deleuzian Maximal Life, the "moving parts" (the pack of impulses, the swarm of activities) become so numerous and so fast that **the "Subject" (The "I") cannot keep up.**
+*   You don't lose yourself in a bad way (confusion).
+*   You lose yourself in a good way (**"Becoming-Imperceptible"**).
+*   You are no longer "Hari"; you are a **population**.
+You are a traffic of affects.
+The "I" is just the name of the terrain where this traffic happens.

+**The Critique Resolved:** The danger of the "Maximal Life" is trying to *manage* this traffic (Fascism).
+The solution is to *become* the traffic.
+To forget who you are, because what you are is a world, not a person.